 Keep in mind that sleeping medication is not advised for those with dementia as it can negatively impact their cognitive abilities while increasing the risk of falling.
 That being said, if the above techniques have failed, alternative options, like melatonin, a hormone, may be considered in some cases.
 However, alternative treatments are still very risky and generally not advised.
 Any change to your patient’s medications should always be discussed with your doctor first.

-C-Care Health Services offer a variety of affordable, high quality and personalized services.
+C-Care Health Services offer a variety of affordable, high-quality and personalized services, including dementia care.
 You will feel at peace knowing your loved ones are given the best possible care.
 Contact us today.

 Free care service for the first 8 hours on a monthly commitment.